ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 case) is required.
 Likewise removing the Global Menu from a panel will restore menus to their application windows.

+### Heads-Up Display

+A favourite of Unity 7 users is the Heads-Up Display (HUD) which provides a way to search for and run menu-bar commands without your fingers ever leaving the keyboard.

+If you're trying to find that single filter in Gimp but can't remember which filter category it fits into or if you can't recall if preferences sits under File, Edit or Tools in your favourite browser, you can just search for it rather than hunting through the menus.

+The purpose of the HUD is to keep your fingers on the keyboard and improve the efficiency in driving the menus for keyboard centric users.
+We've locally integrated the HUD for similar reasons, if you're looking at an application why move the HUD to the top of screen away from where your eyes are already focused.
+Keeping the HUD within the context of the active application eliminates refocusing your attention to a different part of the screen, particularly helpful for users with high resolution or multi-display workstations.

 <div align="center">
 <img src="/gallery/layouts/mate-hud-local.gif" alt="Ubuntu MATE HUD" /><br />
 </div>

 The HUD now has a 250ms (default) timeout, holding <kbd>Alt</kbd> any longer won't trigger the HUD.
 This is consistent with how the HUD in Unity 7 works.
-We've fixed a number of issues reported by users of Ubuntu MATE 17.10 regarding the HUD swallowing key presses.
 The HUD is also HiDPI aware now.

 ### Ubuntu MATE Welcome - *new since 18.04 beta 2*